fasttime/JScrewIt/README.md

 [jQuery *Screwed*](https://github.com/fasttime/jquery-screwed) for a true example: a working version of jQuery consisting of only six different characters.

-JScrewIt was born as a fork of [JSFuck](https://github.com/aemkei/jsfuck) and has developed into one of the most powerful JSFuck encoders on the web, including a number of unique features.
+JScrewIt was born as a fork of [aemkei's JSFuck](https://github.com/aemkei/jsfuck) and has developed into one of the most powerful JSFuck encoders on the web, including a number of unique features.
 * Options to optimize code for a particular set of JavaScript engines or even just for your browser: the more specific your engine choice, the shorter the code you'll get.
 * Support for all modern JavaScript engines (and a few older ones, too).